Duchy of Cornwall: Planned developments

 Besides Poundbury, the duchy is involved with Nansledan, a 540 acre extension to the coastal town of Newquay, Cornwall.
 In 2012, work began on a 174-home development at Tregunnel Hill, southwest of Newquay, referred to locally as "Surfbury", after the Poundbury project in Dorset.
 Plans were approved in December 2013 that would include 800 homes, shops, a supermarket and a primary school.
 The intention is that Nansledan will evolve into a community of more than 4,000 homes supporting a similar number of jobs.

 In February 2024, Prince William, in partnership with Cornish charity St Petrocs, announced plans for building 24 homes on Duchy of Cornwall land in Nansledan to provide temporary accommodation for people experiencing homelessness in the area.
 Future plans include building more than 400 social rented homes and a further 475 affordable dwellings in South East Faversham.

+In March 2026, reports emerged that the duchy intended to sell ten tenant farms on the Bradninch estate in Devon, which had formed part of the duchy since its establishment in 1337.
+This decision has raised concerns among tenant farmers, while duchy representatives stated that they would be offered "the opportunity to step into ownership, on terms that are significantly advantageous to market terms".
+In May that year, it was further reported that 20% of the duchy estate would be sold by 2040, as William planned to invest £500 million—funded through land sales, development income, partnerships, and borrowing—towards addressing housing and environmental challenges.
+Of this, £160 million was allocated to housing initiatives, including the construction of affordable homes in the Isles of Scilly, Cornwall, and Kennington.
+The duchy also stated that it aimed to facilitate the development of approximately 10,000 to 12,000 homes by 2040.
+In addition, around £120 million would be committed to reinvestment in workplaces and local infrastructure intended to stimulate economic growth, including plans to expand the industrial park on St Mary's and support entrepreneurship on Dartmoor to improve economic opportunities for young people in the national park.
+The plans also included a target of delivering 100MW of renewable energy capacity within ten years—sufficient to power up to 100,000 homes—and investing £20 million in environmental recovery programmes, while collaborating with organisations such as wildlife trusts and the Department for Environment, Food and Rural Affairs to help secure more than £200 million for wildlife conservation projects.
+As part of the £500 million investment, Prince William unveiled the Princetown Community Fund in September 2026 which offers at least £250,000 to support locally led social, economic and environmental projects in Princetown.